-- Kickoff to Mod 1 provides the overview of professional development at Turing, meet your Career Development team, and understand what you’ll work on this module.
+- Kickoff to Mod 1 provides the overview of professional development at Turing and understand what you’ll work on this module.
 The session takes place live on Zoom, but you can view this video for an overview of PD throughout the program.

 - Developer Identity: Understanding Your Strengths lesson:

 By the end of this lesson, you should have accomplished these learning goals:

 - Understand what a strength is and what it can look like in practice

 - Identify challenges with using your strengths